shayleeque/pttechnologies/README.md

 ## PTTECHNOLOGIES

-pttechnologies Testing tool for identifying technologies used by a web application
+Testing tool for identifying technologies used by web applications.

 ## Installation